fmaussion/global_glacier_volume_paper/README.md

 - `M22 volume on subset (km³)`: the total M22 volume on the subset of glaciers with M22 data coverage > 95% (i.e. good quality of both datasets)
 - `F19 volume on subset (km³)`: the total F19 volume on the same subset
 - `M22-F19 volume difference on subset (%)`: the difference in volume computed over the same subset
-- `M22 volume corrected method 1 (km³)`: the corrected regional volumes, computed with Method 1 (linear scaling of the missing volume by the missing area)
-- `M22 volume corrected method 2 (km³)`: the corrected regional volumes, computed with Method 2 (using F19 to estimate the fraction of the volume not covered by M22)
 - `VAS parameter c`: the regional parameter `c` in the volume area scaling `V` = `c A^gamma`.
 Fitted over all glaciers in the subset.
 - `VAS parameter gamma`: the regional parameter `gamma` in the volume area scaling `V` = `c A^gamma`.
 Fitted over all glaciers in the subset
-- `M22 volume corrected method 3 (km³)`: the corrected regional volumes, computed with Method 3 (using volume-area scaling to estimate the fraction of the volume not covered by M22)
+- `M22 volume corrected method 1 (km³)`:  the corrected regional volumes, computed with Method 1 (using volume-area scaling to estimate the fraction of the volume not covered by M22)
+- `M22 volume corrected method 2 (km³)`: the corrected regional volumes, computed with Method 2 (using F19 to estimate the fraction of the volume not covered by M22)
 - `M22-F19 volume difference method 1 (%)`: the new regional differences (in %) computed with Method 1
 - `M22-F19 volume difference method 2 (%)`: the new regional differences (in %) computed with Method 2
-- `M22-F19 volume difference method 3 (%)`: the new regional differences (in %) computed with Method 3

 ## Licence